A delayed reply usually needs context before it becomes a story about rejection.

 Give space when space is the answer

-Sometimes a friend is not ready to reply.
+Sometimes a friend needs more time to reply.
 Sometimes they are struggling.
 Sometimes they are pulling away.
-You cannot force clarity out of someone by texting harder.
+More texts cannot force clarity.

-Send one kind follow-up, take care of your own day, and watch the larger pattern.
+Send one kind follow-up and take care of your own day.
+Watch the larger pattern.
 A good friendship can survive a delayed reply.
 A one-sided friendship may need a more honest conversation.